 Create an analogue photographic image without darkroom equipment or processing, using photographic paper inside a film camera.
 The image can be scanned and inverted to produce a positive image, so no development is required.
 If you haven't got a camera find out how to make one!

 With photographic and cyanotype paper you can create beautiful lumen prints and cyanotypes using the action of sunlight.
-Make your own light sensitive materials from plant extracts and make exposures in the sun to create anthotypes, and print directly onto leaves to produce amazing chlorophyll prints.
+Make your own light sensitive materials from plant extracts or turmeric, and make exposures in the sun to create anthotypes, and print directly onto leaves to produce amazing chlorophyll prints.

 Video tutorials, workshop presentations and demonstration plus downloadable pdf info now available in our Chemigrams and Caffenol Resources section.

 Find out about different recipes to replace traditional developer, stop and fix by experimenting with coffee, plants, and other household ingredients to develop film and prints.

 "Thank you so much for a wonderful summer of workshops, I have learnt so much from each and every one."
 Kelly

 "This was great!
 I’m pumped up to experiment more 😊" Jonas